 13.4.1 Service Description

-PSAT is designed to teach skills related to acceptable work behaviors and to improve interpersonal skills that interfere with the customer's ability to obtain and maintain competitive integrated employment.
+Personal Social Adjustment Training (PSAT) is designed to teach skills related to acceptable work behaviors and to improve interpersonal skills that interfere with the customer's ability to obtain and maintain competitive integrated employment.

 PSAT is a structured service designed to meet the needs of individuals and to address vocational impediments.
 VR sponsorship is limited to 20 hours of PSAT per week.